NextUrban/NextUrban/README.md

 NextUrban bridges the gap between the understanding of neighborhood satisfaction
 and conventional planning decision-making practices.

-The mission is to augment the planning performance management in smartcities through a rapid planning
+The overall mission is to augment the planning performance management in smartcities through a rapid planning
 communication framework. 🏡 📲 🌏